netgen-layouts/layouts-docs/reference/configuration.rst

             my_layout:
                 # The switch to enable or disable showing of the layout type in the interface
                 enabled: true

                 # Layout type name, required
                 name: 'My layout'

+                # The full path to layout icon
+                icon: '/path/to/icon/my_layout.svg'

                 # A collection of zones available in the layout type, required
                 zones: